aiven/terraform-provider-aiven/examples/get-started/README.md

 ## Verify the changes in the Aiven Console

-You can see your project and user group in the [Aiven Console](https://console.aiven.io/):
+To view your project and user group in the [Aiven Console](https://console.aiven.io/):

 1. In the organization, click **Projects** and select your project.